HaiyangXu/trunkclub.github.io/source/_posts/2014-10-18-brunch-with-panache-0-dot-9-0-released.md

 - Autoprefixes CSS for faster Sass development without [Buorbon](http://bourbon.io/).
 - Run experiments faster than ever with the new Scaffold generator and other web component enhancements.
 - Now capable of running as a daemon in Docker using [bwp-docker](https://github.com/trunkclub/bwp-docker).
-- Build more ambitious, full-stack JS web applications
+- Build more ambitious, full-stack JS web applications.

 <!-- more -->